 Black salsify is a prized delicacy in some traditional Italian dishes.
 Sliced/diced it can be added to stews, soups or mashed (pureed) like parsnips.

 Its prepared roots can be roasted, boiled, or steamed like asparagus shoots.

 Slices and cubes added to stews, soups, and stir-fries and served with poultry, fish, and meat.

-It can be used in breads, pies, casseroles, cakes, etc., in a variety of savory dishes.
+It can be used in bread, pies, casseroles, cakes, etc., in a variety of savory dishes.

-Excess conumption of salsify root in food may cause stomachache, bloating, abdoinal discomfort and diarrhea.
-Inulin also elicits hypersensitivity reactions, itching and redness in some sensitive persons.
-Parsnip plant and its parts may cause hypersensitivity reactions like contact dermatitis and oral allergy syndrome (OAS).
-Individuals with known history of allergy to these taproots should avoid them.
-(Mediacal disclaimer).
+Being a member of carrot family vegetables, salsify may elicit hypersensitivity reactions like contact dermatitis and oral allergy syndrome (OAS).
+Individuals with a known history of allergy to these taproots should avoid them.
+(Medical disclaimer).